arch-based/fetcher-rs/README.md

 Fastfetch is written in C, while hyfetch is in Python which is just slightly faster than Bash.
 We serve to beat fastfetch in Arch Linux in terms of speed and security.
 Because hyfetch is written in Python, it is said to be quite slow.

 The old implementation of this script in C++ is faster than both fastfetch and hyfetch.
 But since C++ has more vulnerabilities, I decided to use Rust.
-We serve binaries for the AUR, but this github repo only has the main resources, in order for it to compile.
-We also serve the process of compiling in the AUR using the fetcher-based-rs package in the A.U.R.
+This github repo serve tarballs for the AUR, and the main resources, in order for it to compile.
+I also serve the process of compiling in the AUR using the fetcher-based-rs package in the A.U.R.

 # Installation

 Before installing & compiling, make sure to install the proper dependencies such as rust/rustup.
 But since, the A.U.R package installs the dependencies you may not need to do this.
 ```
+--  Using rust  --
+# pacman -S wget
-$ sudo pacman -S rust
+# pacman -S rust

-# Using rustup:
+--  Using rustup  --
-$ sudo pacman -S rustup
+# pacman -S rustup
-$ rustup default stable
+$ rustup default stable # This is used when you have an error in compiling with rustup.
 ```

 Since we aren't offering a binary in this Github Repo, we will be giving you the source code instead of the binary.